Alpha Vault controls access at the escrow-creation layer. A user must have an escrow for the vault before they can deposit.

 Authority-Managed Escrows

 Authority-managed mode is for curated lists.
-The vault authority signs the escrow creation transaction and selects the owner andmax_cap.
+The vault authority signs the escrow creation transaction and selects the owner and max_cap.

 This mode is operationally simple for small lists because the team can create the escrow accounts directly.
 It is less scalable than Merkle proof mode for large public allowlists.